 While the government provided upwards of $55 million to more than 5,000 individuals who had invested through their APRA-regulated super fund, no such compensation was provided to individuals who had invested through their SMSF.

 According to the ACIC, this is where fraudsters offer consumers access to retirement savings before their legal release age.
 The victims’ superannuation funds are typically transferred into a self-managed fund and the fraudster can then either access the entire amount, or take a portion of it as a “fee”.

 The ACCC also notes that it’s not uncommon for scammers to first gain the trust of their victim by developing a romantic or other type of relationship with them.

-Having built up a level of trust, the scammer would convince individuals to either send them small amounts from their super, or even move the entirety of their super balance into the scammer’s SMSF.
+Having built up a level of trust, the scammer convinces individuals to either send them small amounts from their super, or even move the entirety of their super balance into the scammer’s SMSF.

 What can I do to secure my superannuation against identity theft?

 Here are some ways you could help protect your identity and keep your super safe from scams, compiled using advice from ASIC’s MoneySmart and super funds Nationwide Super and First State Super.